Make a plan to pay for a health professions graduate degree

 Depending on your area of study, you could qualify for a program that covers your health professions school costs in return for a set number of years of service to that organization.
 A few of the programs available to you include the following:

 - Health Professions Scholarship Program (HPSP): This program is funded by the military—Army, Navy, and Air Force—for medical and health professions students.
-You’ll get all your tuition and fees covered, plus a living stipend.
-In exchange, you’re required to serve in the military for one year.
+You can get all your tuition and fees covered, plus a living stipend.

 2. Apply for federal student aid